-Note that independent garbling can be implemented without any mediation or communication between the players (every player manipulates his signal independently of the other) and a coordinated garbling can be implemented by a public signaling which is independent of the players' signals.
+Note that independent garbling can be implemented without any mediation or communication between the players (each player manipulates his signal independently of the other) and a coordinated garbling can be implemented by a public signaling which is independent of the players' signals.
+We are not aware of a simple method that checks whether an information structure can be obtained by a coordinated garbling of another.